z10mx7/passign/aHR0cHM6Ly9naXRodWIuY29tL3NvamFnaC9oaW50cy1mb3IteW91ci10YXNrLTQy.md

 # passign

+ `the goal of this project is "insert data" in the "fastest way possible" `

  - write a commandline/service to insert all data in database
  - you are only allowed to use postgres as database
  - you are only allowed to use "tortoise orm" as orm